andyquin33/insurance-rules-testing-and-premium-validation/README.md

 I later made the project more general so it could also show skills that apply to actuarial analyst, actuarial technician, insurance systems, quality assurance, and illustrations systems analyst positions.

-The rates, policies, system results, and issues in this project are completely synthetic.
-They do not represent the actual rates, systems, or pricing methods used by AAA or any other insurance company.

 ## Main Question

-Does the simulated rating system apply the correct base rate, rating factor, discount, coverage rule, and effective-date change to each policy?
+Does the rating system apply the correct base rate, rating factor, discount, coverage rule, and effective-date change to each policy?

 ## How the Project Works

 1. The **Rate Book** stores the base rates, rating factors, discounts, and coverage rules.
 2. The **Test Cases** tab contains 1,000 synthetic policy scenarios.
-3. The test population is frozen as values so the policies remain unchanged during testing.
+3. The test cases are frozen as values so the policies remain unchanged during testing.
 4. The policies are carried into the **Premium Validation** tab.
 5. The applicable base rate and rating factors are retrieved for each policy.
 6. An expected premium is calculated independently.